• Skip to primary navigation

 This recipe is completely dairy free and gluten free.
 However, you can make the same pumpkin cinnamon roll recipe with regular milk, butter, and heavy cream.

-Tools for Gluten and Dairy Free Pumpkin Cinnamon Rolls
+Tools for Gluten Free Pumpkin Cinnamon Rolls

 Storage